 Sara Danzelaud has been a member of the Lake Oswego, Oregon Chapter since 2016.
 She served on the Lake Oswego Chapter Board since 2017 as President-Elect, and was the Chapter’s President in 2019 – 2020.

 Sara is Founder and President of Tot Talk, Inc., an educational placemat company that sells to big box stores, online, and mom and pop toy, gift, book stores around the country.
 Prior to this, she worked for fortune 50 companies, including Procter & Gamble and United Technologies (UTC) Her last role before founding her own company was General Manager of Carrier Corporation’s (division of UTC) reefer parts distribution business based in The Netherlands, covering Europe, Middle East and Africa.
 Sara has a passion for animals and participates in causes wherever she can including raising signatures for Humane Society propositions and being on a team that helped lead the San Francisco Zoo board through their first strategic planning process.
 Sara received a mechanical engineering degree from the University of Washington and a Harvard MBA.
 She is married to a Frenchman and has two young men, George (17, senior) and Henri (14, freshman) and two fluffy girl cats, Boots and Bear.

-Coventry Boucher - National VP Expansion
+Coventry Boucher - National VP Training

 In addition to NLYM, she was has served on the City of Portland Civil Service Board, Youth Villages Auxiliary Board, founding board of Women’s Foundation of Oregon, and multiple school advisory boards and committees.
 She graduated from the University of Puget Sound with a BA in Psychology.
-She enjoys going on epic adventures with her husband and sons, listening to Great Courses while walking her dog, yoga, cooking and knitting.
+She enjoys going on epic adventures with her husband and sons, listening to Great Courses while walking her dog, yoga, pickleball, cooking, and knitting.

 Michelle Zenk - National VP Technology